ivnvxd/pyquest/README.md

 The `enum` module in Python provides a way to define named constants in a program.
 Enums are a way to represent a set of values as a named collection of symbolic constants.
 They make it easier to write more readable, self-documenting code and help avoid errors due to typos or invalid values.

+Enums are defined using the `Enum` class, which is a metaclass that allows you to define new enumeration types.
+Each enumeration type is defined as a class that inherits from `Enum`, and each member of the enumeration is defined as a class attribute.

 ```python
 from enum import Enum